-Below is an old article by Diana Crampton for Kent Life Magazine...
+Below is a video from a feature on Kent Radio, and an old article by Diana Crampton for Kent Life Magazine...

 Father of three Ben Dickson grew up in the countryside near Edenbridge but moved back to Whitstable from Hackney about eight years ago "to give the children a better place to live."